petrklas/test_algorithm/README.md

 # Turn-based strategy algorithm

 You are developing a game where you want to check if a player standing in a certain position (X,Y) on the map is capable of moving to the desired location.
 The map is a 2D array made of tiles - tile marked as TRUE means LAND free to move, tile marked as FALSE means WALL - forbidden to move.
-At the same time, player can always move only 1 tile to the left, right, bottom and 1 or 2 tiles to the right.
+At the same time, player can always move only 1 tile to the left, top, bottom and 1 or 2 tiles to the right.
 Diagonal moves are not allowed.

 ## Allowed moves